-Hardison/Parker is canon.
-There is a healthy shipping base for Eliot/Parker because so many of their surrogate sibling moments, especially the ones when Eliot is the one who calms Parker down when she's upset and irrational are profound and emotional enough that they could be turned romantic very easily.
+Hardison/Parker is canon and very popular in fandom but there is a healthy shipping base for Eliot/Parker as some of their surrogate sibling moments, especially the ones when Eliot is the one who calms Parker down when she's upset and irrational, are profound and emotional enough that they could be read as romantic.

 "The D. B. Cooper Job" threw the pairing a bone by having Parker and Eliot play past versions of characters who fell in love via Stockholm Syndrome.

 "The Mile-High Job" (set largely on a plane) occurs the week after a plane made a (safe) water landing on the Hudson.
 Parker, as a stewardess, even makes a joke about a water landing being likely to kill everyone.
 Funny thing is, the episode was long finished by the time of the accident, and it's entirely within Parker's character to make such a joke.
 John Rogers, commenting on his blog, says: "We of course didn't write a water landing, because at that point, every water landing had fatalities.
 Didn't bank on a miracle."

 In "The Tap Out Job", the scene where Parker (a white woman) keeps Hardison (a Black man) in a prolonged chokehold while everyone else (all white) ignores him asking her to stop doesn't seem so funny after the high-profile murders of Eric Garner and George Floyd (among others).
 His gasps of "I cant breathe" are downright chilling with such events in mind.